raspberrypilearning/cyoa-web/en/step_2.md

 Once you have created your story map, you will be able to see how many pages you will need to create for your story.

-Don't worry if it's n;y small to start with; you can easily add more pages later on!
+Don't worry if it's only small to start with; you can easily add more pages later on!